-What is a family tree?
 A family tree is the most common form of visually documenting one's ancestry.
-Most family trees include a box for each individual and each box is connected to the others to indicate relationships.
+Most family tree charts include a box for each individual and each box is connected to the others to indicate relationships.
 In addition to an individual's name, each box may include dates, birthplace, and other information, depending on the desired complexity of the family tree diagram.

 Typically, a generation is organized into a single level so it's easy to see at a glance which ancestors preceded which generation because they are physically above them on the tree.